reactioncommerce/reaction-docs/developer/overview.md

 Of course, [in progress](https://github.com/reactioncommerce/reaction/labels/in%20progress) labels are actively being worked on.

 ## Releases
-We will publish packages, and merge `development` into `master`, whenever a major feature set becomes test-able.
+We will publish releases, and merge `development` into `master` as quickly as tests are all passing.

 No pull requests to `master` will be accepted.

 `master` should always be a stable branch, but with a rapid merge cycle from `development`.
 The [release](https://github.com/reactioncommerce/reaction/releases) and published packages will be tagged for minor release or higher, and sometimes for special case patches.